Lemon2311/MicroAPIgRESTion/README.md

 ```python
 asyncio.run(main())
 ```
-will start the Async Rest Api, being able to handle requests at routes defined previously.
+will start the Async Rest Api, being able to handle requests at routes defined previously, and get requests at http://device-ip/fileName.ext

 ## A more comprehensive example
 ```